Streaming Encoding

 cbor/encoding.h exposes a low-level encoding API to encode CBOR objects on the fly.
 Unlike cbor_serialize(), these functions take logical values (integers, floats, strings, etc.) instead of cbor_item_t.
 The client is responsible for constructing the compound types correctly (e.g. terminating arrays).

-Streaming encoding is typically used to create an streaming (indefinite length) CBOR strings, byte strings, arrays, and maps.
+Streaming encoding is typically used to create a streaming (indefinite length) CBOR byte strings, strings, arrays, and maps.
 Complete example: examples/streaming_array.c

 size_t cbor_encode_uint8(uint8_t value, unsigned char *buffer, size_t buffer_size)